LxMLS/lxmls-toolkit/README.md

     https://www.anaconda.com/download/

 and follow the instructions.
+We strongly recommend using at least Python 3.

-If you prefer `pip`, install the toolkit modules in a virtual environment
+If you prefer `pip` to Anaconda you can install the toolkit in a way that does not interfere with your existing installation.
+For this you can use a virtual environment as follows

     virtualenv venv
     source venv/bin/activate
     pip install pip setuptools --upgrade
     pip install --editable .

-to install the toolkit in a way that is modifiable.
+This will install the toolkit in a way that is modifiable.
+If you want to also virtualize you Python version (e.g. you are stuck with Python2 on your system), have a look at `pyenv`.

 Bear in mind that the main purpose of the toolkit is educative.
 You may resort to other toolboxes if you are looking for efficient implementations of the